Kalutu/heat-map-visualization/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## Credits
-This project is based on a challenge from the freeCodeCamp Data Visualisation projects.
+This Heat Map project is part of the [FreeCodeCamp Data Visualization Certification](https://www.freecodecamp.org/learn/data-visualization/) course.
+It was completed as one of the required projects in the curriculum.

 Special thanks to freeCodeCamp for providing educational resources and coding challenges to help developers learn and improve their skills.